This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 There are many measurements that can be take place in the context of anomaly detection which might vary from case to case, and to the maturity of the organization, here are some Key Performance Metrics (KPI) as examples:

-• No. of Anomalies – The count of anomalies within a period of time
+• Number of Anomalies – The count of anomalies within a period of time

 • Anomalous Cost- The increased cost associated with the anomaly record for the given period of time